-This group meets on the second Monday of every month.
+This group meets on the second Tuesday of each month at 6:30pm and meets at Food 4 Thought (https://www.facebook.com/Food4ThoughtCM) .
 There are always interesting presentations about people’s travel around the world.

 The goal of the group is to educate and help each other.
 The club members are from all levels of computer experience from novice to expert.

 Day: Every Tuesday;